angsuman/cnote/README.md

 Version: 1.0

 ## CNote Commands(Manual)
 - **n** Add note.
 Enclose in quotes to use any character in note.
 Note is always single-line but there is no limitation on the length of the line.
-Newlines must not be used.
+Newlines must not be used
+  - `n cnote supports adding complex notes.
+Notes with escape characters should be quoted.`
 - **nls** List all notes matching your phrase/word with date and time
+  - `nls cnote` - List all notes containing `cnote`
 - **ne** Open all notes in (default) editor.
 You can set your default editor by defining the environment variable EDITOR in script
+  - `ne` - Open all notes in default editor
 - **nrm** Delete matching note(s).
-YOu should list the desired note with nls first before nrm to ensure other notes are not deleted.
+YOu should list the desired note with nls first before nrm to ensure other notes are not deleted
 - **nh** Help

 ### Notes